dgouju/DEVWKS-2612/README.md

 Let's code a portscan detector.
 First, we have to specify how this can be defined.
 We will use the following assumptions:

 * Let's start with TCP (not UDP) port scan, as it can be easily extended.
+* A failed connection is 1 SYN Source --> Destination packet and 0 or 1 RST Destination --> Source packet.
 * We will work on source IP / destination IP / destination port tuples of failed connections.
-* A failed connection is 1 SYN Source --> Destination packet and 0 or 1 RST Destination --> Source packet.
-* There should be at least X such tuples (few are fine, it may happen), we will use 10.
+* There should be at least X such tuples of failed connections, we will use 10 as threshold value.

 This can be enhanced (looking at destination port list, ...) but let's start this way.